nikbearbrown/NanoLex/Data/NanoLex_4.md

 ### Expanded Definition and Usage:
 Peroxidase-like nanomaterials have gained prominence in biomedical and environmental applications due to their stability, high turnover number, and capability to operate under mild conditions.
 In medicine, they are used for colorimetric detection of biomarkers, treatment of cancer through targeted therapy, and in various types of biosensors.
 In environmental science, these nanomaterials aid in the degradation of pollutants and toxins by mimicking the natural oxidative processes that occur in biological systems.

+### Expanded Definition and Usage:
-### Conclusion\nThe lexical network around 'peroxidase-like nanomaterial' showcases its role as a critical innovation in both science and industry, driving advancements in diagnostics, therapeutic technologies, and environmental management.
+The lexical network around 'peroxidase-like nanomaterial' showcases its role as a critical innovation in both science and industry, driving advancements in diagnostics, therapeutic technologies, and environmental management.
 Understanding this term's full lexical range enhances our grasp of its significance and application potential in cutting-edge technologies.\n

 ### Lexical Dictionary Entry: Ph-responsive